rreece/poetry-torch/README.md

 # poetry-torch

-An example of setting up a python virtualenv that has pytorch installed.
+An example of using poetry to setup a python virtualenv that has pytorch installed.

 ## How to setup